Walsall Anarchists: Subsequent arrests and confessions

 Under the false belief that Charles was an informant, Deakin made a confession.
-However, his confession also implicated Auguste Coulon, a French anarchist, who worked as an assistant in the school set up by Louise Michel in order to educate foreign socialists' children in London.
+However, his confession also implicated Auguste Coulon, a French anarchist, who worked as an assistant in the International Anarchist School set up by Louise Michel in order to educate foreign socialists' children in London.
 He was also involved in trying to organise chemistry classes and translating and circulating information about bomb making.
 The police also arrested a Swiss inventor called Cavargna, the inventor of a number of small explosives that were used to exterminate rabbits in Australia, who was released from jail after two days.
 A further person named McCormack, who had been recently expelled from the socialist club in Walsall, offered to become an informant for the police, who soon decided he was unreliable.
 He went to Birmingham where he sold his story to the newspaper for drinking money.
 After being arrested under charges of public intoxication, he promptly declared in court next day that the police had employed him to fabricate evidence against the Walsall Anarchists.
 Charles Mowbray and David Nicoll were soon also arrested on conspiracy charges.

 Following his release, Nicoll was raising money for the Walsall anarchists when, by chance, Coulon's brother let slip that Coulon himself was a police agent.
 The defence brought up the situation at the police court and gave Coulon's address asking why he had not been arrested as well.
 After Nicoll had set up an anarchist defence fund, Edward Carpenter set up one which raised money in socialist circles.
 Their different political outlook was especially noticeable as regards to what extent they felt the whole trial was a case of police provocation.